 Sufficiency of Consideration Test

 Since the measure of a gift is the difference between the value of the property transferred and the consideration received by the transferor, a $100,000 building that is transferred from a mother to her daughter for $100,000 in cash clearly does not constitute a gift.
-However, the mere fact that consideration has been given does not pull a transaction out of the gift tax orbit; to be exempt from the tax the consideration received by the transferor must be equal in value to the property transferred.
+However, the mere fact that consideration has been given does not mean there is no gift; to be exempt from the tax the consideration received by the transferor must be equal in value to the property transferred.
 This is known as the “sufficiency of consideration test.”
-If the daughter in the example above had paid $60,000, the excess value of the building, $40,000, would not be removed from the scope of the gift tax.
-To escape the gift tax, there must be “adequate and full consideration” equal in value to the property transferred.
+If the daughter in the example above had paid $60,000, the difference between the value of the building and the consideration paid, $40,000, would be considered to be a gift.

 Effect of Moral, Past, or Nonbeneficial Consideration

 Consideration is not “in money or money’s worth” when the consideration is moral consideration, past consideration, or consideration in the form of a detriment to the transferee that does not benefit the transferor.
-The classic example is the case where a man transferred $100,000 to a widow when she promised to marry him.
-(Upon remarriage she would forfeit a $100,000 interest in a trust established for her by her deceased husband; the $100,000 from her fiancé was to compensate her for the loss.)
+The classic example is a man who transferred $100,000 to a widow in exchange for a promise to marry him.
+Upon remarriage she would forfeit a $100,000 interest in a trust established for her by her deceased husband; the $100,000 from her fiancé was to compensate her for the loss.
 The Supreme Court held that the widow’s promise to marry her fiancé was not sufficient consideration because it was incapable of being valued in money or money’s worth.
-Nor was her forfeiture of $100,000 in the trust sufficient consideration, since, although the widow did in fact give up something of value, the benefit of that value did not go to the transferor, her fiancé.
+Nor was her forfeiture of $100,000 in the trust sufficient consideration, because in spite of giving up something of value, it was of no benefit to the fiancé/transferor.

 Consideration in Marital Rights and Support Rights Situations

-Two issues often arise in connection with the consideration question: (1) Does the relinquishment of marital rights constitute consideration in money or money’s worth?
-(2) Does the relinquishment of support rights constitute consideration in money or money’s worth?
+Two issues often arise in connection with the consideration question: Does the relinquishment of marital rights and/or support rights constitute consideration in money or money’s worth?

-The Internal Revenue Code is specific in the case of certain property settlements.
-It provides that transfers of property or property interests made under the terms of a written agreement between spouses in settlement of marital or property rights are deemed to be for an adequate and full consideration.
+The Internal Revenue Code specifically addresses the treatment of certain marital property settlements.
+To that point, transfers of property or property interests made under the terms of a written agreement between spouses in settlement of marital or property rights are deemed to be for an adequate and full consideration.
 Such transfers are therefore exempt from the gift tax, whether or not the agreement is supported by a divorce decree, if the spouses enter into a final decree of divorce within 2 years after entering the agreement.
-So, for example, if a husband agrees to give his wife $10,000 as a lump-sum settlement on divorce in exchange for her release of all marital rights she may have in his estate, the $10,000 transfer is not subject to the gift tax if the stated requirements above are met.
-But even in a case where the 2-year requirement was not met, a taxpayer has successfully argued that the transfer was not made voluntarily and was therefore not a gift.
+So, for example, if a husband agrees to give his wife $10,000 as a lump-sum settlement on divorce in exchange for her release of all marital rights in his estate, the $10,000 transfer is not subject to the gift tax if the stated requirements above are met.
+But even where the 2-year requirement was not met, a taxpayer successfully argued that the transfer was not voluntary and was therefore not a gift.

 A spouse’s relinquishment of the right to support constitutes consideration that can be measured in money or money’s worth.
 Likewise, a transfer in satisfaction of the transferor’s minor children’s right to support is made for money’s worth.
-(But most transfers to (or for the benefit of) adult children are generally treated as gifts unless, for some reason, state law requires the transferor to support that child.)
+But most transfers to (or for the benefit of) adult children are generally treated as gifts unless, for some reason, state law requires the transferor to support that child.